NimaBoscarino/HatfieldCC640/README.md

 3. Crop 2010 images to rough month stamp

+4. Separate take top 150 images from each month, copy to new folder for training + validation data

-4. Augment image data
+5. Augment image data `python keras_warp.py Months`

-5. Pump into TensorFlow for bottleneck creation and testing
+6. Pump into TensorFlow for bottleneck creation and testing `train.sh`

+Or if you're feeling cool, do it all at once with `sh justMessMeUp.sh`